Radio Free Radnorshire

 I really liked playing music on the virtual streaming air, but unless I only played music that I owned or part-owned the copyrights in, really I was being a pirate.
 I reached the end of what I could play, without stealing artists work or paying proper money.

 Some of my happiest times have been sitting about in recording studios of various kinds.
-40 years in 2018 since I first went into one, and I’ve been sitting about in one today, the Producer’s Workshop at BBC Bristol, with Jolyon Jenkins, the first BBC producer to take me on.
-Today, we were working on Archive on 4, the Bald Truth.
-We’ve done a fair few things together, but I can only find two still available ; ‘The Secret Power of Trees’, which features me on a treadmill, and the voice of Bob Rowberry.
+40 years in 2018 since I first went into one.
+To celebrate, I sat about in the Producer’s Workshop at BBC Bristol, with Jolyon Jenkins, the first BBC producer to take me on.
+We were working on Archive on 4, the Bald Truth.
+We’ve done a fair few things together, but I can only find three still available ; ‘The Secret Power of Trees’, which features me on a treadmill, and the voice of Bob Rowberry.
 And this link to the psycho-geography show, ‘Walking with Attitude’, which features me at Bekonscott Model Village and the voices of Will Self, Iain Sinclair and Stewart Home.

 Then I did a series of five programmes with the producer Peter Everett, called The Completists, which are not available.
 It was fun… so when he asked me if I wanted to drive across the US Mid-West in in search of the Devil’s Rope, that was very much a yes please.